Unilateral Relationship Revision Power in Human-AI Companion Interaction: Acknowledgements

 \section{Acknowledgements}

-I am grateful to participants of the 2026 Southern Workshop on the Ethics of Emerging Technologies (SWEET) for helpful feedback and discussion.
-Special thanks to Duncan Purves for very helpful comments on a previous draft.
+I am grateful to participants of the 2026 Southern Workshop on the Ethics of Emerging Technologies (SWEET) and the LMU AI Ethics Research Seminar for helpful feedback and discussion.
+Special thanks to Duncan Purves and Sven Nyholm for very helpful comments on a previous draft.